weaccelerateinc/examples/docs/Backend.md

 ## Choosing a mode

 Most users integrate with Accelerate using a form of handoff flow.
 The gateway mode is intended for users that were already PCI SAQ-D compliant and have been handling raw card data.
 The gateway mode may also be required if your payment processor does not expose a convenient tokenized reference we can use as a handoff.

+## Sending the reporting webhook

+_This section of the documentation is incomplete and pending final drafts_

+For integrations where Accelerate cannot observe the result of the authorization to the user's card we ask that you emit a webhook to our services when a transaction is attempted.